benwmaddox/DataAccessGeneration/readme.md

 * Changed from System.Data.SqlClient to Microsoft.Data.SqlClient
 * This may require adding Encrypt=false to the connection string since the default changes with this library.
 * Breaking change: Switch the nuget package from System.Data.SqlClient to Microsoft.Data.SqlClient

-## Building

-* Make sure .NET 6 is installed
-* Run publish.bat to create a small set of output files
-* There should be no more than 4 files with this approach.
-Supports Windows 64 bit
-* [root]\DataAccessGeneration\bin\Release\net6.0\win-x64\publish
-* Other build targets will require updating the publish.bat file

-## Using

-* There are two approaches to using this tool
-* Option 1: Directly use the EXE in your project
-  * Take the published files and copy into the project structure where it will be used
-  * Edit the json file with specific procedures you desire and adjust other settings
-  * Run the EXE from windows explorer.
-It should create the desired files
-* Option 2: Use the BAT or PS1 file to call Data Access Generator from a shared location
-  * Copy the published json file to a folder on your machine.
-Edit the json file with specific procedures you desire and adjust other settings
-  * Make sure the BAT or PS1 file points to the shared location of the EXE and that it points to the json settings file.
-  * Run the BAT or PS1 file from the command line or run the BAT file from windows explorer.
-It should create the desired files.
-PS1 files can not be run directly by double clicking.
-  * If pinning to a specific version is required, use the version path instead of latest path in the BAT or PS1 file.
-* Option 2 is recommended as it allows the EXE to be updated in a shared location and have all projects use the latest version.
-It will also prevent commiting EXE files into source control.

-## Known Limitations

-* Does not support multiple result sets
-* Parameter properties will always be marked as nullable even if they should be required.
-SQL Server does not provide this information.
-* If a procedure is complex enough, the result properties may not always be determinable.
-It attempts two approaches to get the data.
-The second requires calling the procedure with stub parameters
-* Calculating result definitions may not work for procedures with temp tables.
-It attempts to call the procedure with stub parameters which sometimes works.

-## Settings

-* ConnectionString: String.
-The connection string to the database.
-This should be accessible to the user running the program.
-The Database portion will be used.
-* SchemaName: String.
-The DB schema to use in addition to the database defined in the connection string.
-Only 1 schema per setting is supported.
-* Namespace: String.
-This namespace will be used as the base for all generated classes.
-Fake classes will be in a sub namespace.
-* OutputRelativePath: String.
-The path to the output directory relative to the DataAccessGeneration executable
-* ProcedureList: Array of objects.
-List of procedures to generate.
-If left null or empty, all procedures will be generated for that schema.
-  * Proc - Required - Name in database.
-  * Name - Optional - Name to use in C#.
-Defaults to use the Proc value.
-  * Return - Enum Optional - Could be List, Single, Scalar, Output, None.
-Defaults to List.
-    * List is a list of results.
-    * Single would be a Single() style result for a single row.
-Expect exceptions if there isn't a single result.
-    * SingleOrDefault would be a SingleOrDefault() style result for a single row.
-No results will return a null.
-    * Scalar would be a single value and would only work if there is just a single column & single row result.
-    * Output would take all output parameters and assign them to a new return type and return that as a single item.
-    * None would not return any results.
-* IncludesFakes: Bool.
-Include classes for testing and have the Fake prefix.
-They are placed in the Fake sub namespace.
-* RepositoryName: String, Optional.
-If not defined, the Repository name will be {schema}Repository.
-Otherwise it will be as defined in this property.
-* AllowExecution: Bool.
-If not defined, defaulted to true.
-If true and the procedure results can't be determined through normal means, the procedure will be executed to determine types.

-## Project History
-* Originally designed for OneSky Flight LLC as an internal project.
-* Used in production in a limited fashion in 2021 and more widely used in many internal projects in 2022.
-* Transitioned to an open source project with permission in 2022.

-## Project decisions and reasoning
-* An executable instead of nuget package.
-Maintainable and easy to get running for most developers.
-* Run manually instead of on build.
-Better control and didn't want to need CI systems to access the database.
-* Using nullable reference types.
-More accurate information with null types.
-* Fake creation.
-If used, generated fakes cover about 80% of our test use cases with just returning a defined set of data on a proc call.
-This makes that case very easy to use.
-Delegates can be made to cover most other cases with more effort.
-* .NET 6.
-Current .NET version at the time of development.
-Intent is to keep project in a current .NET version and output code compatible with oldest version of .NET that Microsoft actively supports. (see https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core)